 The methodological aspects of primary data collection studies are well covered in the textbooks and guidelines referred to in the Introduction chapter.
 Annex 1 of Module VIII of the Good pharmacovigilance practice provides examples of different study designs based on prospective primary data collection such as cross-sectional study, prospective cohort study, active surveillance.
-Surveys and randomised controlled trials are presented below as examples of primary data collection.
+Surveys and randomised controlled trials are also presented below as examples of primary data collection.

 Studies using hospital or community-based primary data collection have allowed the evaluation of drug-disease associations for rare complex conditions that require very large source populations and in-depth case assessment by clinical experts.
 Classic examples are Appetite-Suppressant Drugs and the Risk of Primary Pulmonary Hypertension (N Engl J Med 1996;335:609-16), The design of a study of the drug etiology of agranulocytosis and aplastic anemia (Eur J Clin Pharmacol 1983;24:833-6) and Medication Use and the Risk of Stevens–Johnson Syndrome or Toxic Epidermal Necrolysis (N Engl J Med 1995;333:1600-8).
 For some conditions, case-control surveillance networks have been developed and used for selected studies and for signal generation and clarification, e.g. Signal generation and clarification: use of case-control data (Pharmacoepidemiol Drug Saf 2001;10:197-203).

 A survey is the collection of data on knowledge, attitudes, behaviour, practices, opinions, beliefs or feelings of selected groups of individuals, by asking them in person, on paper, by phone or online from some sampling frame.
 They generally have a cross-sectional design, but repeated measures overtime may apply for trends assessment.